Chiropractor Madison, WI

 - Knee, Elbow, Ankle, or Wrist pain

 These are the most common types of adjustments in chiropractic.
 A manual adjustment means that the doctor is using their hands to realign your spine or other joints.
-Although they may sound painful due to the cracking sound that can occur, manual adjustments are actually very gentle.
+Our manual adjustments are specific and precise, helping the body get back into natural alignment.
 Manual adjustments can be performed on virtually any joint in the body.

-An activator is a small device that chiropractors can use to adjust patients.
+An activator is a small device that chiropractors sometimes use to adjust patients.
 The activator method is the only instrument adjusting technique with clinical trials to support its effectiveness.
-Dr. Ben typically uses the applicator with babies and children who are sometimes uncomfortable with the manual adjustments.
-As one of our kid patients told us, the activator is "not as scary sounding."
+With this method, you do not hear the sound of the adjustment, but still receive the benefits.